 To better visualize the trade-offs the CEO faces in choosing the innovation probability under different contracts (s, o), as shown in equation (15), we plot the marginal cost and marginal benefit of innovation for the CEO in Figure 1.
-The marginal cost of the CEO is the disutility from innovation, and depends solely on the disutility parameter $\nu$ of the CEO.
+The marginal cost of the CEO is the disutility from innovation, and depends solely on the disutility parameter v of the CEO.
 The left panel depicts the marginal benefit curve under three different levels of stock options: low, medium, and high.
 Holding salary constant, an increase in stock options in the contract shifts the marginal benefit curve up, inducing the CEO to choose a higher rate of innovation in equilibrium.
-Similar to the previous exercise, the right panel depicts the marginal benefit curve under three different levels of stock options constant, increasing the level of the salary stock options.
+Similar to the previous exercise, the right panel depicts the marginal benefit curve under three different levels of state-noncontingent salary: low, medium, and high.
+Holding the stock options constant, increasing the level of the salary component results in an income effect.
+Since the CEO is now wealthier, an increase in the salary reduces the CEO's incentives to engage in disruptive innovation.